retrixe/ecthelion/README.md

 ## Quick Start

-1. Prerequisites: Install [Node.js](https://nodejs.dev/en/download/) (on macOS/Linux, follow the "install via a package manager" instructions, preferably using [n](https://nodejs.dev/en/download/package-manager#n) to get the latest Node.js LTS version) and [Git](https://www.atlassian.com/git/tutorials/install-git).
-After installing Node.js, run `corepack enable` in the terminal to install the Yarn package manager (run as administrator/`sudo` may be needed).
+1. Prerequisites: Install [Node.js](https://nodejs.dev/en/download/) and [Git](https://www.atlassian.com/git/tutorials/install-git).
+Run `corepack enable` in the terminal as admin/`sudo` to install the Yarn package manager.
 2. Download Ecthelion to a folder by running `git clone https://github.com/retrixe/ecthelion.git` in terminal where you wish to place Ecthelion.
 3. Select the current version of Ecthelion after downloading it by running `git checkout <version>` in the Ecthelion folder.
 Alternatively, for the development version, run `git checkout main`.
 4. Follow the steps [here](https://github.com/retrixe/ecthelion#configuration) to configure Ecthelion correctly.
 After configuration changes, rebuild Ecthelion with `yarn && yarn build`.